pathfindertools/cryptonet/content/pages/home.md

         headline: 'Filecoin @Polygon BUIDL IT '
         subhead: 'Nov 19 - Dec 12, 2021'
         text: >-
-          "<p>BUIDL IT is India’s biggest Web 3.0/Blockchain hackathon designed to promote web3 development and talent in India.
-Join the Filecoin track!</p>"
+          BUIDL IT is India’s biggest Web 3.0/Blockchain hackathon designed to promote web3 development and talent in India.
+Join the Filecoin track!
         link: 'https://buidlit.polygon.technology/'
         buttonLabel: Learn more and register
       - image: